oz-code/OzCodeDemo/OzCodeDemo/02.Search/README.md

 ##Using Search

-In this demo, we'll try and figure out a problem that has to do with the Managed Extensibility Framework (or MEF), which is a part of .NET that enables developer to build extensible applications with a plug-in architecture, and behaves a bit like a Dependency Injection container.
+In this demo, we'll try and figure out a problem that has to do with the Managed Extensibility Framework (or MEF), which is a part of .NET that enables developers to build extensible applications with a plug-in architecture, and behaves a bit like a Dependency Injection container.
 If you'll notice, our entire OzCode demo application is built on top of MEF!

 In order to run this demo press the _Search_ button in the demo application.
 ![Search button](Resources/SearchButton.png)